 *Facilities without a temperature measuring program.

-What can I do if I think I’ve been exposed, but I’m not enrolled in the Company’s health insurance?
+What can I do if I think I’ve been exposed, but I’m not enrolled in the Company’s Health Insurance?

 You can see a doctor virtually through MD Live.
 You’ll be charged a flat fee, regardless of insurance coverage.
-Any employee can use this digital service whether you are insured by Cornerstone Building Brands health benefits coverage or not.
+Any employee can use this online service whether you are insured by Cornerstone Building Brands health benefits coverage or not.

 I’m concerned that I won’t have access to my prescription medications.
 What are my options?